qsnake/gpaw/doc/exercises/wavefunctions/wavefunctions.rst

   handling with :program:`VMD`.
 The following lines could be included in a script or written directly from the python promt::

-    from ase import *
+    from ase.io import write
-    from gpaw import *
+    from gpaw import restart
     CO, calc = restart('CO.gpw')
     for n in range(calc.get_number_of_bands()):
         wf = calc.get_pseudo_wave_function(band=n)